wdporter/i-am-that-vuepress/35-the-greatest-guru-is-your-inner-self/readme.md

 **M:**&ensp;Both are ideas in the mind, and words that express them.
 There is no self in them.
 The self is neither, between nor beyond.
 To look for it on the mental level is futile.
 Stop searching, and see — it is here and now — it is that ‘I Am’ you know so well.
 All you need to do is to cease taking yourself to be within the field of consciousness.
 Unless you have already considered these matters carefully, listening to me once will not do.
 Forget your past experiences and achievements, stand naked, exposed to the winds and rains of life and you will have a chance.

-**Q:**&ensp;Has devotion (<span class=tooltip>bhakti<span class=tooltiptext>Devotion, adoration.
-Hence *bhakta*, a devotee.</span></span>) any place in your teaching?
+**Q:**&ensp;Has devotion (<span data-tippy-content="Devotion, adoration.
+Hence <em>bhakta</em>, a devotee.">bhakti</span>) any place in your teaching?

 **M:**&ensp;When you are not well, you go to a physician who tells you what is wrong and what is the remedy.
 If you have confidence in him, it makes things simple: you take the medicine, follow the diet restrictions and get well.
 But if you do not trust him, you may still take a chance, or you may study medicine yourself!
 In all cases it is your desire for recovery that moves you, not the physician.

 Without trust there is no peace.
 Somebody or other you always trust — it may be your mother, or your wife.
 Of all the people the knower of the self, the liberated man, is the most trustworthy.
 But merely to trust is not enough.
 You must also desire.
 Without desire for freedom of what use is the confidence that you can acquire freedom?
 Desire and confidence must go together.
 The stronger your desire, the easier comes the help.
-The greatest <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span> is helpless as long as the disciple is not eager to learn.
+The greatest <span data-tippy-content="Spiritual teacher, preceptor.">Guru</span> is helpless as long as the disciple is not eager to learn.
 Eagerness and earnestness are all-important.
 Confidence will come with experience.
 Be devoted to your goal — and devotion to him who can guide you will follow.
 If your desire and confidence are strong, they will operate and take you to your goal, for you will not cause delay by hesitation and compromise.

 The greatest *Guru* is your inner self.
 Truly, he is the supreme teacher.
 He alone can take you to your goal and he alone meets you at the end of the road.
 Confide in him and you need no outer *Guru*.
 But again you must have the strong desire to find him and do nothing that will create obstacles and delays.
 And do not waste energy and time on regrets.
 Learn from your mistakes and do not repeat them.